16 Ways To Experience Christmas In Gatlinburg For The Holidays

 On December 6, the 44th Annual Fantasy of Lights Christmas Parade will roll through downtown Gatlinburg in celebration of the holiday season and the beginning of Gatlinburg Winter Magic.

-Beginning at 7:30 p.m. from Baskins Creek Bypass, a spectacular parade line-up of balloons, floats decorated by local businesses and groups, and 11 marching bands, spans through downtown before ending at traffic light #10.
-Parade-goers are encouraged to arrive early to find a spot on the Parkway to watch the parade.
+Beginning at 7:30 p.m. from Baskins Creek Bypass, a spectacular parade line-up of balloons, floats decorated by local businesses and groups, and 11 marching bands spans through downtown before ending at traffic light #10.

-The 44th Annual Fantasy of Lights Christmas Parade will be held on Friday, December 6, 2019.
+The Annual Fantasy of Lights Christmas Parade will be held on Friday, December 6, 2023.

-More than 60,000 people come to view the award-winning parade featuring lighted floats, marching bands, equestrian units, giant balloons and of course Santa Claus!
-The parade route runs through the middle of downtown Gatlinburg.
+More than 60,000 people came to view the award-winning parade featuring lighted floats, marching bands, equestrian units, giant balloons, and of course, Santa Claus!

 Christmas in Gatlinburg